Locations:

 It might feel uncomfortable moving past annoyance to avoid a fight with your spouse or boss, but you’ll be better off that you did instead of damaging your relationship.
 It might be annoying to put on sunscreen, but you’ll be glad that you did when you don’t have a scalding sunburn.
 And it might feel uncomfortable or inconvenient to wear a face mask, but perhaps so did using a seatbelt, wearing a bike helmet or starting to exercise — until you noticed the benefits.

-Reframing and retraining your psychological reactance will take time, but with practice, discipline and deep breathes, you can start letting go of your ego and begin to better understand yourself and the world around you.
+Reframing and retraining your psychological reactance will take time, but with practice, discipline and deep breaths, you can start letting go of your ego and begin to better understand yourself and the world around you.

 Learn more about our editorial process.